wp-plugins/file-gallery/readme.txt

 * when copying all attachments from another post, if current post has no attachments of its own, automatically set post thumb to be the same as for the post we're copying attachments from
-* if you have WPML plugin installed and you're editing a post that is a translation, you'll notice a bluish link at the bottom of the Language metabox.
+* if you have "WPML Multilingual CMS" plugin installed and you're editing a post that is a translation, you'll notice a bluish link at the bottom of the "Language" metabox.
 It allows you to copy all attachments from the original post in just two clicks :)
 * some minor improvements

 = 1.5b3 =